Laurent Brossoit: Professional

+Calgary Flames organization and Edmonton Oilers (2013–2018)

 On April 4, 2013, the NHL's Calgary Flames signed Brossoit to an entry-level contract.
 Despite rumours of continuing his successful Memorial Cup season with the Flames for the end of the 2012–13 NHL season, Brossoit was not called-up.

 On November 8, 2013, Brossoit was traded to the Edmonton Oilers.
 On March 24, 2014, after playing 30 games in the ECHL with the Bakersfield Condors and eight games in the American Hockey League (AHL) with the Oklahoma City Barons, Brossoit received his first NHL call-up to backup Oilers' starter Ben Scrivens.

 On January 21, 2017, Brossoit earned his first NHL win in a game against the Calgary Flames.

+Winnipeg Jets (2018–2021)

 After five seasons within the Oilers organization, Brossoit left as a free agent following the 2017–18 season.
 On July 1, 2018, he signed a one-year, two-way contract with the Winnipeg Jets.
 While playing with the Jets, Brossoit earned his first career NHL shutout in a 1–0 win over the Vancouver Canucks on December 22.
 He made 40 saves in the win.

 On May 25, 2019, the Jets re-signed Brossoit to a one-year, $1.225 million contract.
-On October 2, 2020, the Jets re-signed Brossoit to a one-year, $1.5 million contract.
+He signed another one-year contract on October 2, 2020, this time with a salary of $1.5 million.